usnistgov/DMoni/docs/getting_started.md

 ### Prerequisites

-* ElasticSearch: a document-oriented databse used to store benchmark data.
+* [ElasticSearch](https://www.elastic.co/), a document-oriented databse used to store benchmark data.

 ### Installing